Gravitational aspects of a new bumblebee black hole: Quasinormal modes

 Tables~\ref{qnmsspnior12}, \ref{qnmsspnior32}, and \ref{qnmsspnior52} list the quasinormal frequencies for spinor perturbations with $l=1/2$, $l=3/2$, and $l=5/2$, respectively, obtained through the 3rd--order WKB approximation.
 The overall behavior mirrors that of the bosonic sector: as the Lorentz--violating parameter $\chi$ increases, both the real and imaginary parts of the frequencies decrease, implying slower oscillations and weaker damping, which lead to longer--lived modes at higher $\chi$.

 When compared with the scalar, vector, and tensor sectors, the spinor modes display slightly higher real frequencies and moderately larger imaginary parts (except when compared with the scalar perturbations) for the same values of $\chi$ and overtone number.
 This behavior indicates that fermionic perturbations decay faster than vector and tensor modes, but more slowly than the scalar ones.
 A natural question arises: since the fermionic quasinormal modes were obtained through the third--order WKB approximation, would the same pattern persist if the scalar perturbations were computed using the same method?
 After verification, we found that the same trend indeed holds.
 Across all spin sectors, the effect of Lorentz violation follows a consistent behavior: it lowers the effective potential barrier, reduces the real part of the frequencies, and weakens the damping as $\chi$ increases.
-As in the previous analyses, the fundamental mode dominates the late--time evolution, while higher overtones decay much more rapidly.
+As in the previous analyses, the fundamental mode dominates the late--time evolution, while higher overtones decay much more rapidly. {This coherent behavior distinguishes the effect from scenarios where only specific modes are modified and may serve as a useful signature when combined with multi-mode gravitational-wave observations.}